jorzel/jorzel.github.io/_posts/2022-03-04-value-object-persistance.md

 ```
 ## Summary
-All patterns were implemented using python plain classes and imperative mapping style (to underscore domain and persistance model separation).
+All patterns were implemented using python plain classes and imperative mapping style (to underscore domain and persistence model separation).
 Class (value object) properties are read-only to ensure immutability.
 Because of that, queries must be performed by using tables instead of models (`select(model.__table__).where(...)` instead of `select(model).where(...)`).

-This project can also be found in the github repository: https://github.com/jorzel/value-object-persistance.
+This project can also be found in the Github repository: https://github.com/jorzel/value-object-persistance.